bytefish/bytefish.de/blog/using_policy_based_authorization_for_odata_requests.md

 ## Conclusion ##

 And that's it!
-It's working great, and I am now way more confident with the code.
+It's working great and I finally understand the code.